walterfreeman/phy211/syllabus.md

 * legal involvement or proceedings;
 * or international issues

 is eligible to take an incomplete in the course.
-If you think that you may need to take an incomplete, please contact me as soon as possible.
+If you think that you may need to take an incomplete, please contact us as soon as possible.

 In general, students may *only* take an incomplete if they have finished a substantial portion of the course (two units) with a grade of C+ or better.